python-useful-helpers/logwrap/README.rst

 pretty_str
 ----------
-This is specified helper for making human-readable repr on complex objects.
+This is specified helper for making human-readable str on complex objects.
 Signature is self-documenting:

 .. code-block:: python